Market Watch 79: the need for stronger testing of surveillance systems

 eflow’s support team also takes part in active monitoring to ensure client systems are being utilised correctly.
 If any suspected issues are detected, eflow will contact the user and help them ensure their system is calibrated to effectively capture instances of suspected market abuse.

-For more information on TZTS, click here (link) or book a consultation with the eflow team (link).
+For more information on TZTS, click here or book a consultation with the eflow team.